 This is a long blog post.
 But I promise it will help you understand the changes happening.
 So please read it entirely to fully get the point I am trying to make about the upcoming changes 🙂 Thanks- Mariana 😉

-There’s been a recent announcement from the head of the Secretaría de Relaciones Exteriores (SRE) in the Diario Oficial de la Federación (DOF) that could impact the financial requirements for residency applications under the economic solvency category.
+There’s been a recent announcement from the head of the Secretaría de Relaciones Exteriores (SRE) in the Diario Oficial de la Federación (DOF) that could impact the financial requirements for Mexican residency applications for those applying under economic solvency.

 How Things Are Now